codeforamerica/crosshack/CROSSHACK01.md

 A webapp that generates music based on data from a riders on a group bike ride.

-Made by Drew, Jden, Maya, Jeremia, Max, Ainsley
+Made by Drew, Jden, Maya, Jeremia, Max, Ainsley, Peter